secrethub/examples/devops-tools/terraform/README.md

 The credential of the service account will be printed.

 > Note that the credential is only printed for demonstration purposes.
-> Service credentials must be kept secure and should not be logged anywhere.
+> Service credentials must be kept secure and should not be logged.